itisWasp/Iwacu/README.md

 # Iwacu

-This is an online shopping app build in flutter and firebase.
+Iwacu app is written and developed in flutter, dart and uses Firebase as a backend

 ## Getting Started